joshgoebel/keyszer/README.md

 #### Multiple stroke keys

-When you needs multiple stroke keys, define nested keymap.
+When you needs multiple stroke keys, define a nested keymap.
 For example, the following example remaps `C-x C-c` to `C-q`.

 ```python